Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-powershell.md

 > [!NOTE]
 > Set `BlobType` to `page` for creating a managed disk out of VHD.
 Set `BlobType` to `block` when you're writing to tiered storage accounts by using AzCopy.

 You can download the disk images from Azure Marketplace.
-For detailed steps, see [Get the virtual disk image from Azure Marketplace](azure-stack-edge-j-series-create-virtual-machine-image.md).
+For more information, see [Get the virtual disk image from Azure Marketplace](azure-stack-edge-j-series-create-virtual-machine-image.md).

-Here's a sample output using AzCopy 7.3.
-For more information on this command, see [Upload VHD file to storage account using AzCopy](../devtest-labs/devtest-lab-upload-vhd-using-azcopy.md).
+Here's some example output that uses AzCopy 7.3.
+For more information about this command, see [Upload VHD file to storage account by using AzCopy](../devtest-labs/devtest-lab-upload-vhd-using-azcopy.md).

 ```powershell